 |Dead Pigeon||– Representation of inner harmony and a happy home life|

 – A warning that someone close to you may soon pass

 – A sign of a deceased loved being at peace

 – Comforting in times of grief and despair

 – Read more here

 The meaning of a dead bird can vary depending on the culture.
 In some cultures, it is seen as an omen of death or bad luck; in other cultures, it may symbolize peace or a period of freedom from captivity.
 Still, regardless of what you believe about this animal carcass’s symbolism, we hope our last point will help you find your interpretation of life’s little mysteries.

 [Video] Explanation of the Omen of a Dead Bird

-According to some beliefs coming across a dead bird means your life is at its fag end.
+According to some beliefs, coming across a dead bird means your daily life is at its end.
 Resisting will only make death more painful.
-You are rather provided with an opportunity to recognize the changes taking place within you and your surroundings.
-Hence, it is necessary to acknowledge your emotions, while preparing to let go of the old skin.
-Some traditions consider that if you see a dead bird, then it may foretell death.
+You are provided with an opportunity to recognize the changes within yourself and your surroundings.
+Hence, it is necessary to acknowledge your emotions while preparing to let go of the old skin.
+Some traditions believe that if you see a dead bird, then it may foretell your death.
 However, different birds symbolize different meanings.

 It could be that you find a dead bird on your porch.
-Traditionally, the bird’s death symbolizes signs of changes and new beginnings.
-Rather, it can be depicted to be an omen that something is going to change in your life.
+Traditionally, the bird’s death symbolizes signs of change and new beginnings.
+Rather, it can be depicted as an omen that something will change in your life.
 You will derive a new renewal.
-The symbolic meaning of a dead bird on your porch is likely to vary based on the bird’s breed.
-Also is taken into consideration the day, time, weather, and location.
+The symbolic meaning of a dead bird on your porch will likely vary based on the bird’s breed.
+Also, the day, time, weather, and location are considered.
 Do remember to dispose of the dead bird safely.

 • Do not use bare hands to touch the dead bird.
 Make sure your clothing does not touch the dead bird, its feces secretions, or blood.